Provident Bancorp (NASDAQ:PVBC) Stock Rating Upgraded by Piper Sandler

-Provident Bancorp (NASDAQ:PVBC) was upgraded by investment analysts at Piper Sandler from a “neutral” rating to an “overweight” rating in a research note issued to investors on Monday, Benzinga reports.
-The firm currently has a $18.00 target price on the bank’s stock, up from their prior target price of $14.50.
-Piper Sandler’s target price suggests a potential upside of 9.96% from the stock’s current price.
+Provident Bancorp (NASDAQ:PVBC) was upgraded by research analysts at Piper Sandler from a “neutral” rating to an “overweight” rating in a research report issued on Monday, Benzinga reports.
+The firm currently has a $18.00 price objective on the bank’s stock, up from their prior price objective of $14.50.
+Piper Sandler’s price objective would indicate a potential upside of 8.76% from the stock’s previous close.

-Separately, Zacks Investment Research upgraded shares of Provident Bancorp from a “hold” rating to a “buy” rating and set a $18.00 price target on the stock in a research note on Thursday.
+Separately, Zacks Investment Research upgraded shares of Provident Bancorp from a “hold” rating to a “buy” rating and set a $18.00 target price on the stock in a research note on Thursday, April 29th.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Citigroup Inc. lifted its stake in shares of Provident Bancorp by 622.4% during the 4th quarter.
-Citigroup Inc. now owns 3,005 shares of the bank’s stock valued at $36,000 after buying an additional 2,589 shares in the last quarter.
-New York State Common Retirement Fund increased its holdings in Provident Bancorp by 110.4% in the 4th quarter.
-New York State Common Retirement Fund now owns 9,337 shares of the bank’s stock valued at $112,000 after acquiring an additional 4,900 shares during the last quarter.
-American International Group Inc. increased its holdings in Provident Bancorp by 90.6% in the 4th quarter.
-American International Group Inc. now owns 9,845 shares of the bank’s stock valued at $118,000 after acquiring an additional 4,680 shares during the last quarter.
-Rhumbline Advisers increased its holdings in Provident Bancorp by 52.4% in the 4th quarter.
-Rhumbline Advisers now owns 19,029 shares of the bank’s stock valued at $228,000 after acquiring an additional 6,540 shares during the last quarter.
-Finally, Seizert Capital Partners LLC increased its holdings in Provident Bancorp by 58.8% in the 4th quarter.
-Seizert Capital Partners LLC now owns 30,624 shares of the bank’s stock valued at $367,000 after acquiring an additional 11,343 shares during the last quarter.
-Institutional investors own 41.19% of the company’s stock.
+Several large investors have recently made changes to their positions in the company.
+BlackRock Inc. raised its position in Provident Bancorp by 63.8% during the 4th quarter.
+BlackRock Inc. now owns 956,866 shares of the bank’s stock worth $11,482,000 after buying an additional 372,597 shares during the last quarter.
+Northern Trust Corp lifted its stake in Provident Bancorp by 64.2% in the 4th quarter.
+Northern Trust Corp now owns 173,714 shares of the bank’s stock valued at $2,084,000 after buying an additional 67,946 shares in the last quarter.
+Bank of New York Mellon Corp lifted its position in shares of Provident Bancorp by 109.8% in the fourth quarter.
+Bank of New York Mellon Corp now owns 101,371 shares of the bank’s stock valued at $1,216,000 after acquiring an additional 53,062 shares in the last quarter.
+Strs Ohio lifted its holdings in Provident Bancorp by 90.7% in the 3rd quarter.
+Strs Ohio now owns 53,200 shares of the bank’s stock valued at $414,000 after purchasing an additional 25,300 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in Provident Bancorp by 125.6% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 43,955 shares of the bank’s stock worth $528,000 after buying an additional 24,468 shares during the period.
+41.19% of the stock is owned by institutional investors and hedge funds.

 About Provident Bancorp